MORE ABOUT STACY

 Stacy's development as an artist continued as she wrote and designed her own book and magazine, took drawing classes, experimented with plastics, advanced as a painter by learning to look at color and shape instead of the entire object, immersed herself in photography and mastered the printmaking process.
 She will even turn her artwork upside down and work on them that way because it helps her see the piece from a new perspective, and allows her to also refine it until it feels complete.

 Stacy's passion for art emanates from every piece she creates, whether it’s a drawing, painting, logo, brochure, website, keepsake gift or piece of jewelry.

 Stacy earned a Bachelor of Arts in Graphic Design from Northern Kentucky University, President's List and Scholar's List, and she also received a Bachelor of Arts in Journalism from the University of Kentucky.
 She also has been a private tutor for five years.

-Stacy now invites you to experience her joyous passion for her art, design and jewelry creations, and her work is available for purchase.
+Stacy now invites you to experience her joyous passion for her art and design, and her work is available for purchase.

-Contact Stacy to purchase an artwork or commission her to create a piece of artwork or customized jewelry creation.
+Contact Stacy to commission her to create a piece of artwork for you or someone else.